ineelhere/clintrialx/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example that shows how to download data based on NCT ID(s):

 ``` r
 library(clintrialx)